Gemstone Beads: From Ancient Adornments to Modern Jewelry

 During the Dark Ages, the most noteworthy bead-making innovation in Europe and the Byzantine Empire was the development of the cloisonné style.
 By emphasizing enamel and inlaid gold on red garnet, bead-makers imitated in miniature the colorful stained-glass windows of cathedrals and mosques.

 By 900 C.E., the Vikings of northern Europe had developed gemstone bead jewelry that emphasized carnelian, rock crystal, and amber.
-They also traded for Mediterranean glass beads which they combined with beads of natural materials to create elaborate necklaces.
+They also traded for Mediterranean glass beads, which they combined with beads of natural materials to create elaborate necklaces.
 The Vikings were also the first to introduce European beads to North America.

-Prayer beads, which served as numerical aids in prayer rituals and religious incantations, had originated with Hindus and Buddhists about 500 B.C.
+Prayer beads, which served as numerical aids in prayer rituals and religious incantations, originated with Hindus and Buddhists about 500 B.C.
 During medieval times, they reappeared among Europe’s Christians as “rosary” beads.
 These were often made of jet, black coral, obsidian, exotic hardwoods such as ebony, and amethyst, the latter the gem of bishops’ rings and a Christian symbol of piety and celibacy.

 The English word “bead” actually stems from the Middle English bede, meaning “prayer bead,” and the Old English bidden, “to pray,” alluding to the use of beads as “prayer counters.”